cocogitto/cocogitto-action/README.md

 ## Requirement

-1. Before running this action you need to call checkout action with `fetch-depth: 0`.
+Before running this action you need to call checkout action with `fetch-depth: 0`.
 This is mandatory, otherwise not all commit will be fetched and cocogitto will fail to execute (see [actions/checkout](https://github.com/actions/checkout#checkout-v4) for more info).

-2. Cocogitto assumes you are running on a x86 linux runner.

 ## Example